 With transparent file encryption, conpal LAN Crypt enables the exchange of confidential data within authorization groups in small, medium and large organizations. conpal LAN Crypt works without user interaction.
-It supports the role of a security officer (SO), who can restrict the access rights to files encrypted with conpal LAN Crypt.
-A master security officer (MSO) has the right to manage conpal LAN Crypt or to delegate authorizations.
-In this way, a hierarchy of security officers can be set up that can meet the security requirements in any company.
+It supports the role of a Security Officer (SO), who can restrict the access rights to files encrypted with conpal LAN Crypt.
+A Master Security Officer (MSO) has the right to manage conpal LAN Crypt or to delegate authorizations.
+In this way, a hierarchy of Security Officers can be set up that can meet the security requirements in any company.

-With Version 4 of conpal LAN Crypt, a modern and future-proof mini filter technology was implemented for the first time for the encryption function.
-This new file filter driver will completely replace the legacy file filter driver, which was part of all previous installations.
-Already during the installation conpal LAN Crypt Version 4 offers the choice of both file filter drivers.
-By default, the legacy file filter driver is installed as before.
-The installed file filter driver can be changed at any time.
+With version 4.00 of conpal LAN Crypt, a modern and future-proof mini filter technology was implemented for the first time for the encryption function.
+As of version 4.1.0, conpal LAN Crypt Client no longer contains a legacy filter driver.

+Note: When installing conpal LAN Crypt 4.1.0, the new and more modern mini filter driver is automatically installed.
+Switching to the previous legacy file filter driver is no longer supported with this version.